some-coder-whowantstocode/Portfolio_fullstack/README.md

 # Full-Stack Portfolio Project

 This is a full-stack portfolio project built with Vite.

+> <span style="color:#6A2222;">This app is hosted with free hosting from render which takes 50 seconds to spin off the server and keeps alive for 15 mins so please wait.</span>

 Live link : https://protfolio-zu32.onrender.com/

 ## Technologies Used